kanaad-lims/Colab-Notebooks/README.md

+# Machine Learning Models from Scratch

-This repo contains Machine Learning models, programmed from scratch.
-No libraries, only pure math equations converted into python code.
+- This repo contains Machine Learning models, programmed from scratch.
+- No libraries, only pure math equations converted into python code.